Call center recording software for compliance & training

 Not only can you record calls, Dialpad Ai also generates a post-call summary email, which will be sent to attendees with the recording, call center transcripts, and action items so that agents can review how things went.

-Dialpad's recording and APIs allow agents to automatically pause recording and/or transcription when they're taking sensitive information.
+Dialpad’s call center recording software not only helps improve customer service and training but also plays a critical role in ensuring your call center meets compliance standards.
+Its recording and APIs allow agents to automatically pause recording and transcription when they're taking sensitive information.
 (For example, when they open up a particular screen or field to take down healthcare information—and restart recording/transcription once they close that window.)
+Dialpad also offers the ability to customize call recording announcements to notify customers when calls are being recorded, further ensuring compliance with local laws and providing transparency.

 Integrations with CRMs